jqhoogland/rationalia-starter/Concepts/Really Powerful Optimization Process.md

 src: https://www.lesswrong.com/tag/really-powerful-optimization-process
 ---

-The term [artificial intelligence](https://www.lesswrong.com/tag/artificial-general-intelligence) can have [anthropomorphic](https://www.lesswrong.com/tag/anthropomorphism) connotations.
+The term [Artificial General Intelligence|artificial intelligence](https://www.lesswrong.com/tag/artificial-general-intelligence) can have [Anthropomorphism|anthropomorphic](https://www.lesswrong.com/tag/anthropomorphism) connotations.
 In some contexts, it might be useful to speak of a really powerful optimization process rather than a *superintelligence*.
 An AI that was nonanthropomorphic and nonsentient could theoretically still be a very powerful device that could drastically affect the future in precise ways.

 ## Blog posts
 - [Dreams of Friendliness](http://lesswrong.com/lw/tj/dreams_of_friendliness/)